MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-title-integration.md

 ## Configuring a title for Arena

-To enable a title for Arena, some additional steps are required when you configure it in the Xbox Developer Portal (XDP) or [Partner Center](https://partner.microsoft.com/dashboard).
+To enable a title for Arena, some additional steps are required when you configure it in [Partner Center](https://partner.microsoft.com/dashboard).

 ### Enabling Arena for your title

-To enable Arena, go to the service configuration page for your title in XDP and select ‘Arena’.
+To enable Arena, go to the service configuration page for your title in Partner Center and select ‘Arena’.

 ![Arena configuration on Xbox Developer Platform screenshot](../../images/arena/arena-configure-xdp.png)